Source URL Encryption

 PreviewProxy validates the key length at startup and will refuse to start if the length is invalid.

-Use PREVIEWPROXY_SOURCE_URL_ENCRYPTION_KEY together with PREVIEWPROXY_HMAC_KEY signing.
+Use PP_SOURCE_URL_ENCRYPTION_KEY together with PP_HMAC_KEY signing.
 Encryption hides the source URL, but signing prevents padding oracle attacks by ensuring only trusted clients can submit requests.

 Encrypting a URL